Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Which law enforcement agencies are at the forefront of stopping money laundering?

-While not a law enforcement agency, the Financial Crimes Enforcement Network (FinCEN) is one of the most prominent organizations responsible for reducing the spread of money laundering.
+While not a law enforcement agency, the Financial Crimes Enforcement Network (FinCEN) is one of the most prominent organizations in the U.S. responsible for reducing the spread of money laundering.

 As a bureau of the U.S. Department of the Treasury, FinCEN is responsible for enforcing AML rules defined under the Bank Secrecy Act.
 It’s also responsible for issuing and interpreting regulations authorized by this statute, maintaining government-wide access to FinCEN databases, and coordinating with local law enforcement agencies to assist both investigations and prosecutions.